Juan-Pablo-Garcia-Manoel/businessCard/README.md

 # Document Validator - Azure

-This project is a practical study that uses the Python programming language to validate a business card through integration with Azure services.
-The system allows you to upload image files to an Azure storage container and performs validation on these documents, returning pre-selected fields.
+This project is a practical study developed in Python, following the project by Professor Henrique Eduardo Souza, related to credit card validation.
+The system allows the validation of a business card through integration with Azure services.
+It enables the uploading of image files to an Azure storage container and performs validation of these documents, returning pre-selected fields.
+To use it, it is necessary to configure Azure credentials in the specific classes of the project.

 ## Prerequisites